Animadversio/Animadversio.github.io/_academic_notes/Semantics-Vision-Task.md

 *Note*:

-* Only the right size of gaussian $\sigma$ can detect the blob, or you will only detect the blob if the scale matches.
+* Only the right size of gaussian $[Math Processing Error]\sigma$ can detect the blob, or you will only detect the blob if the scale matches.
   * If the scale doesn't match, the laplacian can fire as well!
 * So you need to search in scale space.